hojberg/coevolution/overview.md

 # Coevolution: a role-playing system

 This document describes Coevolution, a role-playing system.
-The basic rules fit on a page and can be learned in 5 minutes, but are designed to generate endlessly varied emergent gameplay that rewards creativity.
+The basic rules fit on a page and can be learned in 5 minutes, but are designed to generate varied emergent gameplay that rewards creativity.
 The system is generic and can be adapted to a variety of settings (fantasy, cyberpunk, space opera...), but for this writeup we'll describe the rules using a fantasy universe.
 See notes at the end for applying Coevolution to other universes.

 _Coevolution is currently being alpha-tested.
 Feedback, ideas, and contributions are encouraged!_

-In Coevolution, like other role-playing systems, players assume the roles of fictional characters in an imaginary world.
-A Gamemaster (GM) narrates events in this world, players decide how they'd like to respond, and outcomes of player actions are determined according to rules (or GM judgement, in situations where the rules don't specify).
-For instance, here's a short segment from a session:

-> Ned and Kaitlyn (the players) are mages on contract from a mysterious client to steal an artifact believed to be held in the vaults underneath the manor of a local minister.
-The two thieves aren't sure what the artifact is and have some questions about the client, but the client made them an offer they couldn't refuse: if they return with the artifact (a green crystal of some sort), they'll be given an hour of access to a legendary spellbook.
->
-> GM: As you continue along the dark passageway, you notice the path ahead makes a left turn.
-A soft purplish light is coming from around the corner.
-What would you like to do?
->
-> Ned: Oooh, that could be the entrance to the vaults we were told about.
->
-> Kaitlyn: Hmm, there might be a guard.
-Can we just poke our head around the corner and take a look?
->
-> GM: You could try that... but I'll say that if there's someone nearby who happens to be looking in that direction, they'll detect you on with 50/50 odds and we'll roll for it.
-What would you like to do?

 __Contents:__